AlexsLemonade/OpenScPCA-analysis/docs/contributing-to-analyses/analysis-modules/script-structure.md

 - Your opening comments should be a brief, 1-3 sentences describing the purpose of the script.
     - These comments _are complementary to_ but do not replace [additional documentation in your module's `README.md`](documenting-analysis.md).
 - If you need to import a separate script with reusable functions, you should import it in the section where you load other packages.
-- In most cases, your script should not hardcode input and output file paths.
+- In most cases, your script should not hard code input and output file paths.
 Instead, we recommend using an argument parser to read these paths in from the command line.
     - Below, we provide recommendations for argument parsing in [R scripts](#r-arguments) and [Python scripts](#python-arguments).
  - You may still want to export session information at the end of your script.